TrecApps/TcAnagame/README.md

 #### FreeType 2.0

-This Dependency is being used to Provide Text Management support
+This Dependency is being used to Provide Text Management support.
+Howver, the version of FreeType supplied by `vcpkg` lists *bz2.dll* as a dependency, which may or may not be available on your computer.
+So follow these steps to get FreeType 2.0 Properly integrated into your computer.

-Command: `./vcpkg install freetype:x64-windows` (Note: If you are focused on Building a 32-bit Version, omit the `:x64-windows` from the command
-Dependency Name (Folder Name to copy to): `Freetype_2.0`
+1. Go to https://sourceforge.net/projects/freetype/files/freetype2/ and download the latest version.
+2. Unzip the File.
+3. In `Builds/windows/visualc`, open up the solution.
+If Visual Studio requests to update the project, say yes.
+4. By default, the setting will be x86.
+If you're targeting 32-bit, you can leave it.
+Otherwise, make sure to set the project to x64.
+5. Build the Project

+Note: for the next few steps, we'll assume you cloned Anagame from a folder called `cloneDir`

+6. Copy the contents of `{freetype_download}/include` to `cloneDir/Freetype_2.0/include`
+7. Copy or move the `freetype.lib` file from `{freetype_download}/objs/{win32 or x64}/Debug` folder to `cloneDir/Freetype_2.0/lib`

+Your project should build.

 #### ffmpeg